Gauged Linear Sigma Model in Geometric Phases. I: Virtual Cycles and Cohomological Field Theory

-An interesting and important question to ask is what the relation between the CohFT defined here and the CohFT defined by orbifold Gromov--Witten invariants.
-Without such a relation, it is hard to see if our CohFT is nontrivial.
+An interesting and important question to ask is what the relation between the GLSM correlation functions defined here and the Gromov--Witten invariants.

-For convergence concern, take the subring of the Novikov field \beqn \Lambda_+ = \Big\{ \sum_{i=1}^\infty a_i T^{\lambda_i} \in \Lambda\ |\ \lambda_i > 0 \Big\}. \eeqn For $\alpha \in H_{\it CR}^*( \bar X_W; \Lambda_+)$, we have the {\it GLSM potential} \beqn \tilde \tau_g(\alpha) = \sum_{n \geq 0} \langle \alpha \otimes \cdots \otimes \alpha; 1 \rangle_{g, n}^{\it GLSM} \eeqn and the {\it Gromov--Witten potential} \beqn \tau_g(\alpha) = \sum_{n \geq 0} \langle \alpha \otimes \cdots \otimes \alpha; 1 \rangle_{g, n}^{\it GW}. \eeqn The corresponding invariants are just derivatives of $\tilde \tau_g$ or $\tau_g$ at $\alpha = 0$, namely
+For convergence concern, take the subring of the Novikov field \beqn \Lambda_+ = \Big\{ \sum_{i=1}^\infty a_i T^{\lambda_i} \in \Lambda\ |\ \lambda_i > 0 \Big\}. \eeqn For $\alpha \in H^*(X; \Lambda_+)$, we have the {\it GLSM potential} \beqn \tilde \tau_g(\alpha) = \sum_{n \geq 0} \langle \alpha \otimes \cdots \otimes \alpha; 1 \rangle_{g, n}^{\rm GLSM} \eeqn and the {\it Gromov--Witten potential} \beqn \tau_g(\alpha) = \sum_{n \geq 0} \langle \alpha \otimes \cdots \otimes \alpha; 1 \rangle_{g, n}^{\rm GW}. \eeqn The corresponding invariants are just derivatives of $\tilde \tau_g$ or $\tau_g$ at $\alpha = 0$, namely

-Recall that Gromov--Witten invariants can be deformed by inserting extra classes, which corresponds to partial derivatives of $\tau_g$ at a nonzero point\footnote{However this is not true for GLSM.}.
-In the case of Lagrangian Floer theory such interior insertions give rise to the so-called {\it bulk deformation} (see \cite{FOOO_book, FOOO_toric_2}).
-Then the relation between GLSM invariants and Gromov--Witten invariants can be stated as the following conjecture (see also \cite{Tian_Xu_2017}).
+Recall that Gromov--Witten invariants can be deformed by inserting extra classes, which corresponds to partial derivatives of $\tau_g$ at a nonzero point.\footnote{However this is not true for GLSM since it is not conformally invariant.} In the case of Lagrangian Floer theory such interior insertions give rise to the so-called {\it bulk deformation} (see \cite{FOOO_book, FOOO_toric_2}).
+Then the relation between GLSM invariants and Gromov--Witten invariants (of the classical vacuum) can be stated as the following conjecture (see also \cite{Tian_Xu_2017}).

-\begin{conjecture} There is an element ${\mf c} \in H_{\it CR}^*( \bar X_W; \Lambda_+)$ such that \beqn \frac{\partial^n \tilde \tau_g}{\partial \alpha_1 \cdots \partial \alpha_n} (0) = \frac{\partial^n \tau_g}{\partial \alpha_1 \cdots \partial \alpha_n}({\mf c}). \eeqn \end{conjecture}
+\begin{conjecture} There is an element ${\mf c} \in H^*( X; \Lambda_+)$ such that \beqn \frac{\partial^n \tilde \tau_g}{\partial \alpha_1 \cdots \partial \alpha_n} (0) = \frac{\partial^n \tau_g}{\partial \alpha_1 \cdots \partial \alpha_n}({\mf c}). \eeqn \end{conjecture}